For Authors

 Footnotes: Footnotes will not be accepted.
 Please incorporate such material in the text.

 Footers: Do not edit or insert your own footers.
-We will insert footer material later.
+We will insert footer content later.

 Headers: Do not edit or insert your own headers.
 We will insert headers later.